youandvern/efficalc/README.md

 ## Features

-#### Automated Report Generation
+#### Automated report generation
 Generate detailed, professional reports automatically, ensuring clarity and precision in communication.

-#### Open Source
+#### Open source
 efficalc welcomes community contributions.
 Request features or contribute directly to enhance its capabilities.

-#### Engineering-Specific Features
+#### Engineering-specific features
 Benefit from built-in tools tailored to solving common engineering challenges.
+[See our section property library in action](https://github.com/youandvern/efficalc/blob/main/examples/advanced/steel_beam_moment_strength.py#L53).

 #### Reusable
 Create calculation templates once and reuse them across multiple designs and projects, saving time and ensuring consistency.

 #### Testable
 Easily test your calculations to reduce errors and improve confidence every design.
+[Read the testing guide.](https://youandvern.github.io/efficalc/testing.html)

-#### Integrate With Other Workflows
+#### Integrate with other workflows
 Seamlessly integrate with your existing Python-enabled workflows to boost efficiency and connectivity across tools and platforms.
+[See some examples of this.](https://youandvern.github.io/efficalc/integration.html)

+#### Figures now supported
+Easily add figures to your calculation reports for even more clarity.
+[Read the full documentation for figures.](https://youandvern.github.io/efficalc/figures.html)

-#### Control Your Content
+#### Control your content
 Tailor your calculation reports to include only the most relevant information, making them as concise or detailed as you prefer.

 ## Quickstart